benmvachon/GDCR-java/README.md

 # GDCR-java

-The Global Day of Coderetreat code challenge is to write a solver for Conway's Game of Life.
+The Global Day of Code Retreat code challenge is to write a solver for Conway's Game of Life.

 ## The Game of Life